"He was so giftedly bad that he backed unwittingly into genius."

-Aperture Science as a whole fits the profile as well: for instance they invented Wheatley, a Sphere designed to be the dumbest moron who ever lived, but whose chaotic actions make him utterly impossible to predict or outwit.
+Aperture Science as a whole fits the profile as well: for instance they invented Wheatley, a Sphere designed to be the dumbest moron who ever lived, but whose chaotic actions make him utterly impossible to predict and almost impossible to outwit.

 Saber in Fate/EXTRA believes herself to be the pinnacle of the arts, a creative savant on par with the gods.
 In reality, her skills are below-average at best.
 In her past life as Nero Caesar she even built a personal theatre devoted specifically to her performances, and when people started to leave in the middle of her first recital, she ordered all the exits sealed.

 Caliborn, from Homestuck.
 His first drawings are incomprehensible, and only mildly improve after several years.
 When he has the chance to use a Learn.
 How To Draw book, rather than actually practice the drawings in the book, he cuts them out and uses them for his own shitty comic

 Count Legato actually a nerdy kid named Panpipe using a stolen magic contact lens of Cucumber Quest writes and stars a play that is atrocious by just about any standards.
 Not only is it poorly written and possibly even less well acted, it's also incredibly self-serving to the point of creepiness.
 He is so deluded that he thinks it's a work of brilliance and only realizes how bad it is when he's called out on his behavior and his writing in front of the audience, whereupon he promptly has a pseudo-Villainous Breakdown.